Philippaolomoro/StartNG-Python/README.md

 # simple_python_projects
-A repository for simple python projects
+A repository for my simple python projects